cabloy/zova/zova-docs/guide/essentials/ioc/introduction.md

 ## Hierarchical injection

-In Zova, `Named Bean` also supports hierarchical injection:
+Injection scope also supports hierarchical injection:

 1. `host`: the bean instance will be lookuped in the ioc container of the current component instance and all parent containers in turn
 2. `skipSelf`: lookup the bean instance in all parent containers in turn